meetjestad/mjs_boards/README.md

  - In the "Additional board manager URLs", add the following url:
    `https://github.com/meetjestad/mjs_boards/raw/master/package_meetjestad.net_index.json`
  - Close the preferences, and open Tools -> Board -> Boards Manager...
  - Find the "Meet je stad!
-AVR Boards" in the list, and click Install
+AVR Boards" (for the original board) or "Meet je stad!
+STM32L0 Boards" (for the MJS2020 board) in the list, and click Install

 License
 =======